List of Bob's Burgers episodes

 Bob's Burgers is an American animated television sitcom created by Loren Bouchard for the Fox Broadcasting Company.
 The series centers on the Belcher family, consisting of parents Bob (H. Jon Benjamin) and Linda (John Roberts) and their children Tina (Dan Mintz), Gene (Eugene Mirman) and Louise (Kristen Schaal), who run a hamburger restaurant.
 Bob's Burgers was conceived by Bouchard after he developed Home Movies.
 Bob's Burgers is a production by Bento Box Entertainment and 20th Television Animation.
 The show is said to fill the void created by the conclusion of King of the Hill, which executive producer Jim Dauterive worked on for nearly its entire run.

 A total of episodes have been broadcast.
 All episodes are approximately 22 minutes without commercials, and are broadcast in both high-definition and standard.
 The series' episodes are also available for download at the iTunes Store in standard and high-definition qualities, and Amazon Video, with new episodes appearing the day after their live airing.
 Fox Video on Demand also releases episodes of the show, typically one to two days after their original airing.
 It can also be found on Hulu, with episodes available the day after their broadcast.

 The first season was released on DVD on April 17, 2012, in Region 1 by 20th Century Fox Home Entertainment.
 Bob's Burgers first season averaged 5.07 million viewers in the 2010–11 television season, with the season's first episode, "Human Flesh", being the highest-rated new series premiere of the television season.
 The second season of Bob's Burgers averaged 4.18 million viewers, as part of the 2011–12 television season and the third season consisted of an average of 4.11 million views per episode in the 2012–13 television season.
 While season 1 received mostly mixed reviews, since season 2, Bob's Burgers has received positive reviews from critics.

-On April 2, 2025, it was announced that Bob's Burgers would be renewed for four more seasons in what is considered a "mega deal" with parent company Disney.
+On April 2, 2025, it was announced that Bob's Burgers would be renewed for four more seasons in what is considered a "mega deal" with producers 20th Television Animation (a unit of Disney).
 This renewal will take the show through the 2028–29 television season.